Ian makes landfall in southwest Florida as Category 4 hurricane

 “It is kind of scary, makes you a bit anxious,” Lewis said.
 “After the last year of not having any, now you go to a Category 4 or 5.
 We are more used to the 2s and 3s.”

-Forecasters predicted Ian would make landfall more than 100 miles (160 kilometres) south of Tampa and St. Petersberg, likely sparing the densely populated Tampa Bay area from its first direct hit by a major hurricane since 1921.
+Ian made landfall more than 100 miles (160 kilometres) south of Tampa and St. Petersburg, sparing the densely populated Tampa Bay area from its first direct hit by a major hurricane since 1921.

 Officials warned residents that Tampa could still experience powerful winds and up to 20 inches (50 centimetres) of rain.